Toluwalope-Coast/Safe-Jwt-User-Express/README.md

   - **body-parser:** Parse incoming request bodies in a middleware.
   - **cookie-parser:** Parse Cookie header and populate `req.cookies` with an object keyed by cookie names.
   - **cors:** Enable Cross-Origin Resource Sharing.
-  - **crypto:** Provide cryptographic functionality, used for generating secure random tokens.

 - **Data Encryption:**